MicrosoftDocs/cpp-docs/docs/overview/visual-cpp-tools-and-features-in-visual-studio-editions.md

 - MSVC 64-bit compiler for x86, x64, ARM, and ARM64
 - GCC cross-compiler for ARM
 - Clang/LLVM
-  - On Windows, Clang/LLVM 7.0, targeting x86 or x64 (CMake support only).
-Other Clang versions might work but are not officially supported.
+  - On Windows, Clang/LLVM 12.0, targeting x86 or x64 (CMake support only).
   - On Linux, any Clang/LLVM installation supported by the distro.

 ::: moniker-end